Pinner Church Monuments, Middlesex, West London

 and a semicircular arch below with an iron grate.
 This is the monument to the

-parents of J.C.
-Loudon, d.1810.
+parents of John Claudius Loudon, d.1809 (father, John Loudon) and 1841 (mother, Agnes Loudon).
 The story, which has been roundly dismissed

 but is too good not to repeat, is that the parents inherited the use of a fortune